-(4) DAYROOMS. (a) All dormitories and cells, except receiving cells and holding rooms, shall be provided with one or more dayrooms in their immediate vicinity that are accessible to inmates.
+(4) DAYROOMS. (a) All dormitories and cells, except receiving cells and holding rooms, shall be provided with one or more dayrooms in their im-Register, February, 1990, No. 410 mediate vicinity that are accessible to inmates.
 A dayroom which is not an area within a dormitory shall provide a minimum of 35 square feet for each occupant of the dormitory or the cells which have access to the dayroom and shall have a minimum total space of 70 square feet.
-If the dayroom is an area within a dormitory, the requirements under sub.(6)(b) apply.
+If the dayroom is an area within a dormitory, the requirements under sub.
+(6) (b) apply.